vvt911/blog-microservices/docs/architecture-diagrams.md

 ---

-**Sơ đồ kiến trúc trên phản ánh chính xác hệ thống Blog Microservices thực tế dựa trên các file cấu hình Kubernetes, Istio, và source code của từng service.**
+**This architecture diagram accurately reflects the Blog Microservices system based on Kubernetes configurations, Istio setup, and source code of each service.**